sebaflorek/Moto-Route/README.md

 - Downloading and sharing routes with others using emails.
 - Editing and deleting your own routes
 - Using routes to make a trip
-- Like button
-- Add others routes to your favorites
+- Add routes to your favorites
 3. <ins>Motorcycle Trips</ins> (You can plan multi-day trips with numerous routes to follow)
 - Adding new trips
 - Editing and deleting your trips